#---Array---

 To modify the original array, use the “bang”

-versions of these methods: compact!
+versions of these methods: compact!, flatten!,

 arr.compact! # => [11, "a", 11, ["x", "y"]]